Ryan Gerstenkorn home

 },

-The principalId field above consists of the roleId and name of the DetectIT proxy role separated by a colon.
+The principalId field above consists of the roleId and name of the MonitorIT proxy role separated by a colon.
 The attacker then takes the roleId (AROAXXXXXXXXXXXXXXXXX) and runs a reverse lookup on it to derive the full Principal ARN.

-As long as the application does not enforce specific naming conventions for customer’s roles, and the assuming principal is actually a Role, rather than an IAM User, the attacker can now reconfigure their DetectIT account to use this newly obtained ARN.
+As long as the application does not enforce specific naming conventions for customer’s roles, and the assuming principal is actually a Role, rather than an IAM User, the attacker can now reconfigure their MonitorIT account to use this newly obtained ARN.

 Getting Real Access